alem-platform/backend/aggreGATOR/README.md

 For your own development:

-- You can add multiple users and everyone can subscribe to certain news.
+- You can add multiple users and everyone can subscribe to certain news and also add REST API.

 - Receive multiple RSS feeds with the `gator add ...` command and process them using the worker pool.